omercankoc/coroutines/README.md

     }
 }
 ```

+### Async:

-### Async : It enables to perform more than one task asynchronously.
+It enables to perform more than one task asynchronously.

 ```kotlin
 import kotlinx.coroutines.*